sclaussen/fourfours/README.md

 ## Expression Variability

-Given the wikipedia article, here are the capabilities the algorithm supports to generate expressions.
+Here are the capabilities the algorithm supports to generate expressions.